 An mlist is represented internally as a linked list consisting chiefly of "noads" (pronounced "no-adds"), to distinguish them from the somewhat similar "nodes" in hlists and vlists.
-Certain kinds of ordinary nodes are allowed to appear in mlists together with the noads; TeX tells the difference by means of the type field, since a noad's type is always greater than that of a node.
-An mlist does not contain character nodes, hlist nodes, vlist nodes, math nodes, ligature nodes, mark nodes, insert nodes, adjust nodes, or unset nodes; in particular, each mlist item appears in the variable-size part of mem, so the type field is always present.
+Certain kinds of ordinary nodes are allowed to appear in mlists together with the noads; TEX tells the difference by means of the type field, since a noad's type is always greater than that of a node.
+An mlist does not contain character nodes, hlist nodes, vlist nodes, math nodes, ligature nodes, or unset nodes; in particular, each mlist item appears in the variable-size part of mem, so the type field is always present.